theambidextrousboy/evrythng-java-sdk/README.md

 This is a Java wrapper for the [EVRYTHNG API](http://api.evrythng.com).
 It lets you use all the features provided by our API with pure Java constructs.
 You need an API token for authentication which you can get on [http://dev.evrythng.com/].

-IMPORTANT: On Nov.
-16 2012.
+IMPORTANT: On Dec.
+14 2012.
 We will release a complete rewrite of the wrapper.
 Until then you can checkout the source but might experience some problems.
 Thanks for your understanding!

 ## Getting Started